itsaihdz/gif-nouns/README.md

-# Nouns Remix Studio - Landing Page
+# GifNouns - Landing Page

-A professional, modern landing page for the Nouns Remix Studio Mini App built with Next.js 14, TypeScript, and TailwindCSS.
+A professional, modern landing page for the GifNouns Mini App built with Next.js 14, TypeScript, and TailwindCSS.

 ## 🚀 Features